Testing bounded arboricity: Introduction

 \subsection{Organization}

-Following some basic preliminaries in Section~\ref{sec:prel}, we give the aforementioned ``edge-assignment algorithm'' in Section~\ref{sec:det-assign}.
+Following some basic preliminaries in Section~\ref{sec:prel}, we give the aforementioned ``Edge-assignment algorithm'' in Section~\ref{sec:det-assign}.
 In Section~\ref{sec:test-arb} we present our testing algorithm.
-The lower bounds mentioned in Subsection~\ref{subsec:discuss} are provided in Section~\ref{sec:lower-bound} and the variants of our algorithm (e.g., in the bounded-degree model) appear in Section~\ref{sec:variations}.
-Some missing technical claims and proofs appear in the appendix.
+The lower bounds mentioned in Section~\ref{subsec:discuss} are provided in Section~\ref{sec:lower-bound} and the variants of our algorithm (e.g., in the bounded-degree model) appear in Section~\ref{sec:variations}.
+A procedure for estimating what we refer to as the \emph{$\eps$-corrected arboricity} of a given graph (see Definition~\ref{def:corrected}) appears in Section~\ref{sec:corrected}.
+In the appendix we describe an improved variant of our algorithm for the case that a precise estimate of the number of edges is given to the algorithm.